 There are several reasons why bellies occur in sewer lines.
 One of the most obvious is poor planning.
 When your house was first built, the original plumbing company may not have bedded the line properly.
 The plumbing company should have used crushed stone or sand underneath the pipe to protect it from settling.
 Without proper bedding, your pipes can sag and bellies can form.
 In many municipalities a crushed stone bed is required by plumbing code.

-A failure to follow plumbing plans can cause belly in sewer lines
+A failure to follow plumbing plans can cause a belly in sewer lines

 Unstable ground causes belly in sewer line installations